Close Menu

 So what happens next?
 You can file a lawsuit, but against whom?

-In a trucking accident, a driver or third party such as the trucking company or even the manufacturer could be liable.
+In a trucking accident, a driver or third party like trucking companies and manufacturers could be liable.
 That’s why you need the legal services of the Monterey & Santa Cruz truck accident lawyers at the Allen Law Firm.
 We can investigate your claim and determine liability.

 When the Truck Driver is Liable